Ensath/LightSpirits/README.md

 ##User information

-- This is 2D game about a girl and a will-o'-the-wisp who fight creatures of darkness.
+Description: This is 2D game about a girl and a will-o'-the-wisp who fight creatures of darkness.

-- Move the girl around with the arrow keys.
+Controls: Move the girl around with the arrow keys.
 Shoot a beam of light with the space bar.
 Hit Escape to exit, or just close the window.

-- Feel free to visit here for updates on the project!
+More info: Feel free to visit here for updates on the project!

 ##Project roadmap